Sauravvaidya/chat-webapp/README.md

+# To run the app:
+	:~/material-start$ live-server ./app
 # Angular Material-Start

 This Material **start*** project is a *seed* for AngularJS Materal applications.
 The project contains a sample AngularJS application and is preconfigured to install the Angular framework and a bunch of development and testing tools for instant web development gratification.